Placing Orders and Other API Functions

 Important

 If you are placing the entry order with a stoploss specified (if supported), do not use this function.
 The stoploss in the order, if supported by the broker, will automatically enable stoploss exit.
 This function will try to square off the position if the stoploss is hit by placing a market order.
 Also, after an exit, this will cause a cool-off period for that asset which will prevent further entry trade till it resets.
 Cool off period can be set using the set_cooloff_period api function.
-Also a stoploss, once set, will be valid till it is cancelled using remove_stoploss api method.
+Also a stoploss, once set, will be valid till it is cancelled using remove_stoploss api method, or removed by a trigger (either by a stoploss or takeprofit being hit on the asset).
 Also note, this function can only initiate the exit orders and cannot ensure actual executions of those orders.

 Note